catherineanme/FinalProjectCSJ/README.md

 Welcome to our CS32 Final Project!
 As Artificial Intelligence (AI) becomes more prevalent in today's world, we realized that so many people are scared of, or worried about, the powers of AI because it is difficult to understand as so much happens behind the scenes in code.
 In order to make the process of AI more understandable and accessible, we aim to create a simple game and have AI play that game, evolving with each round played.
 We then combine this program with a written learning module for our product.

+The lesson plan includes videos of the program running, and a text walk-through that introduces the user to AI.
+At the end of the slideshow, it prompts the user to try game.py in their own terminal!
+When they use game.py, they can modify the meta-parameters and play around with mutation factor, population size, and number of generations.

+Access the learning module through this Google Slides link: https://docs.google.com/presentation/d/1-r4PMaYAIMRKgPQayr7AMcjF0n8VfhfjkAyHxiz_AmA/edit?usp=sharing

 **The learning objectives for our supposed student are as follows:**
 Understand that an AI program will ‘evolve’ to solve a specific problem with repetition.
 Understand that there are different parameters that impact this evolution, so when we change these parameters, it can change how the AI evolves.
 Have an introductory familiarity with simple AI, so that it doesn’t seem as scary when interacting with it in the future!

-**Our current learning objectives for us as students are as follows:**
+**Our learning objectives for us as students were as follows:**
 Learn how to implement AI into this game.
 Learn about how to make an effective lesson plan and think about which elements of our program to highlight in order to make the ideas digestible to the student.
 We’ve found so far that learning how to teach this forces us to understand the forms and functions of artificial intelligence more comprehensively!

-In our repository, find our lesson plan.
-The lesson plan includes videos of the program running, and a text walk-through that introduces the user to AI.
-At the end of the slideshow, it prompts the user to try game.py in their own terminal!
-When they use game.py, they can modify the meta-parameters and play around with mutation factor, population size, and number of generations.

 **Inputs for our game’s script:**